Rdailuo/Rdailuo/README.md

 - I can speak Spanish, Chinese and English
 - I am a hip hop and marinera (Peruvian traditional dance) dancer
-- I like exploring world of AI and integrate it into business strategies
+- I like exploring the world of AI and integrate it into business strategies (that's cool!)
 - If you love coffee like I do, I will buy you one!
 - My dream is to eat all types of food that exist in the world 🌎